 Gail Maugere, the owner’s daughter

-To find it on Amazon, search LIFE ON A COCKTAIL NAPKIN under the category, “Books”
+To find a copy on Amazon, search LIFE ON A COCKTAIL NAPKIN under the category, “Books”

 — OR use this link —